Graduate Dissertation Fellowships

 Complete applications, including all letters of recommendation, should be submitted online no later than 11:59pm on the application day.
 Letters of recommendation may be submitted to the Student Coordinator of the Nanovic Institute directly, if desired.

 Failure to submit all required materials promptly may result in the application being excluded from consideration.
-Complete applications will be considered by a committee of the institute’s fellows and directors, and decisions will be announced in writing within six weeks of the submission deadline.
+Complete applications will be considered by a committee of the institute’s fellows and directors, and initial fellowship offers will be made within six weeks of the application deadline.
+The process may or may not close--at the institute's discretion--until all fellowships are filled, so some applicants may not have final decisions in hand until later than six weeks past the application deadline.
 Please note that application materials will not be returned.

 Terms & Conditions: Fellowship recipients are expected to accept or decline their award in writing within one month of receiving their award letter.
 The Nanovic Institute does not defer fellowship funding for future use, but any recipient who declines the funding may reapply for the following year’s awards.
 The Nanovic Institute may or may not choose—at its discretion—to award declined fellowships to another applicant.
 Once accepted, fellowship recipients are expected to devote full attention to their dissertation and therefore may not accept other employment on- or off-campus for the fellowship year.